Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Lynching: public killing of an individual who has not received any due process

 Power: The ability to influence the abilities/acts of others//the capacity to act in a certain way

+# Essay writing
+## Using the TEEL structure:
+Well structured paragraphs are important because if the information is well organised it is easier to read.
+The TEEL strategy is very helpful for knowing what should be included in a paragraph:
+- Topic sentence (contains the main idea is usually first in the paragraph)
+- Explain
+- Evidence and example (use references)
+- Link (refer back or sum up main idea) - optional

+Example paragraph:
+What anomalies and paradoxes are there in the Crucible?
+T: Paradoxes are an effective method of an author communicating a message with their audience.
+E: Within storytelling, an author writes a text to convey a meaning towards the audience, often a collective human experience.
+E: Within the crucible, Arthur Miller writes about a paradoxical historical event, the Salem witch trials.
+Within a Puritan (christianity-aimed religion) village, the Devil is a major scare to the citizens.
+The paradox within the Trials that Arthur explores is one around how a Puritan village leads themselves to turn against each other, involving the human experience of power, and how it can corrupt people.
+Reverend Hale believes he is immune to the Devil, yet ends up becoming worried only with keeping his own power, and his reputation over the other villagers.
+L: By exploring how paradoxical the witch trials were, Arthur Miller writes an effective text explaining how power can corrupt.